 All About Your Amex Airline Credits

-The airline credits you get from American Express cards are fairly straightforward … until they’re not.
+The airline credits you get from Amex travel cards are fairly straightforward … until they're not.

-The Amex Platinum gets you $200 each year, as does the Business Platinum Card® from American Express.
-Meanwhile, the Hilton Aspire card’s annual credit is the largest at $250 a year.
-The American Express® Gold Card previously got $100 a year in airline credits, though that ended in 2022.
+The Amex Platinum gets you $200 each year, as does the *biz platinum*.
+Meanwhile, the Hilton Aspire card's annual credit is the largest at $250 a year.
+The *amex gold card* previously got $100 a year in airline credits, though that ended in 2022.

 All of these travel credits reset each calendar year, not based on the month you opened your account.
 So you can use up the credits from Jan.
 1 through Dec.
 31. Just beware that these credits don't carry over from year to year.
 You have to use them … or lose them!